-Urban centres, emitting large amounts of greenhouse gases, play a significant role in global efforts to mitigate climate change.
-In addition, cities and their populations are vulnerable to different impacts of climate change, such as sea level rise, floods or heat waves, and need to have robust strategies for adapting to climate change.
-Cities are intricately linked with the surrounding countryside and, through globalisation, with other countries and regions.
-For instance, food and energy consumed within the cities are sourced and produced outside the city boundaries, and potential impacts of climate change on the supply of these commodities need to be identified and assessed.
+Cities and their populations are vulnerable to different impacts of climate change, such as sea level rise, floods and heat waves, and need to have robust strategies for adapting to climate change.
+They are intricately linked with the surrounding countryside and, through globalisation, with other countries and regions.
+For instance, food and energy consumed within the cities are mainly sourced and produced outside the city boundaries, and potential impacts of climate change on the supply of these commodities need to be identified and assessed.

 We look at the challenges of climate change in urban areas and different ways to adapt to them.
 We focus on current and future impacts taking into account the dynamics and interrelations between the socio-economic and biophysical drivers.
 Furthermore, we look at the development of climate policy facilitated by learning through climate networks, as well as the development of climate policy instruments that involve private sector and citizens.
 We use quantitative, qualitative and integrated/mixed methods, including stakeholder participation, content analysis, interview studies, social network analysis, statistical analysis, Delphi surveys, participatory mapping (semiqualitative/integration of qualitative and quantitative).